-Bleaching is one of the most popular esthetic procedures in modern dentistry, aiming to give patients a more perfect appearance and esthetic smile.
+Bleaching is one of the most popular aesthetic procedures in modern dentistry, aiming to give patients a more perfect appearance and aesthetic smile.
 Vital teeth are usually whitened by one of the two techniques including in-office bleaching and night-guard or home bleaching.
-In-office bleaching employs relatively high concentrations of bleaching agents for short durations, whereas in home bleaching procedure, lower concentrated bleaching gels are applied over a longer period of time for example 4-8 hours a day for 2 or more weeks.
+In-office bleaching employs relatively high concentrations of bleaching agents for short duration’s, whereas in home bleaching procedure, lower concentrated bleaching gels are applied over a longer period of time for example 4-8 hours a day for 2 or more weeks.

 Single Tooth Anesthesia